-A) While you or your divorce attorney will need to file the divorce paperwork with the court, most divorce cases don’t need to be litigated.
+A) While you or your local and experienced San Diego divorce attorney need to file the divorce paperwork with the court, most divorce cases don’t need to be litigated.
 Much of the time, parties can come to an agreement on their own, with the aid of their attorneys, or by working with a mediator or other professional.

 Considering the children

 A) If the parties cannot come to an agreement about custody and parenting time, the court will decide for them.
 Judges consider the facts of the case as they pertain to a number of factors set forth by California Family Code Section 3011, Section 3020 and others.

 A) Though mothers have been traditionally more likely to get primary custody of their children, California judges are specifically prohibited from considering gender when making custody determinations.
 Under the law, both parents are presumed capable until proven otherwise (see California Family Code 3040 (a)(1)).

 A) When setting child support amounts, judges again turn to the California Family Code.
 Section 4055 provides an equation used to find the appropriate amount of child support by considering both parties’ incomes, the amount of time the person from whom support is sought spends with the child, the number of children (if applicable) and the total net disposable income available.

 Q) How is property division handled during a divorce?

 A) California is what is known as a “community property” state, thus any property possessed by a married couple is considered (that isn’t a gift or inheritance specifically to one spouse) joint and will generally be divided 50/50.